 Your alarm system battery supplies backup power to operate your system during a power outage.
 Most alarm panels operate on 12-volts, and use one of a few different sizes of sealed lead-acid battery.
-These batteries are produced under names like Casil, Panasonic, and EnerSys Genesis (formerly Yuasa).
+Often referred to as SLA batteries, they're produced under brands like Casil, Power Sonic, Panasonic, and EnerSys Genesis (formerly Yuasa).

 After 3-5 years of service, a security alarm battery will be down to approximately 80% or less of its original rated capacity.
 This means it may not be able to run the system for very long in case of a power failure.